fury-coder/Coding-Library/README.md

 >We encourage new participants to contribute and  learn.. / happy hacking.

 ## Python Scripts
->Use our pyhton scripts to automate your tasks.
+>Use our Python scripts to automate your tasks.
 >
 >If there is any feedback please let us know.